marcelwgn/VisualTreeAnalyzers/docs/snapshot-testing.md

 ## What is snapshot testing?

 Snapshot testing is a way of verifying that control and rendering output did not suddenly change.
 Snapshot tests compare the current rendering output of a control/visual tree against an already saved rendering output that has been saved earlier as correct rendering output.
 The [Snapshot namespace](xref:VisualTreeAnalyzers.Snapshot) contains classes that help in generating snapshots of a visual tree and also include helpers to export the snapshot in human readable formats.
+Note that currently, only UWP with OS - XAML is supported.

 ## Creating a raw snapshot